Telegram founder Pavel Durov arrested in France – DW – 08/25/2024

 How is Russia reacting to Durov's arrest?

-Following reports of Pavel Durov's arrest in France, the Russian Embassy in France is taking "immediate steps" to clarify the situation, Russian state news agency TASS reported.
+The Russian Embassy in Paris on Sunday accused French authorities of "refusing to cooperate" after Durov's arrest.

-"Do you think ... they will appeal to Paris and demand Durov's release, or will keep their lips sealed?"
-Russian Ministry spokesperson Maria Zakharova said on Telegram.
+"We immediately asked French authorities to explain the reasons for this detention and demanded that his rights be protected and that consular access be granted.
+Up to now, the French side is refusing to cooperate on this question," the embassy said in a statement reported by Ria Novosti news agency.

 The messaging app is one of the most important online networks in Russia.
-It is used by many authorities and politicians for communication.
+Many authorities and politicians use it for communication.